Spatial Joins & Proximity Filters

 • Operator Substitution: Watch for Spatial Join downgrading to Hash Join or Nested Loop.
 This indicates the optimizer lost spatial predicate visibility due to CTE materialization or function wrapping.

 • Window Function Integration: When ranking nearest neighbors or computing spatial moving averages, combine ST_DWithin with partitioned windowing.
-Ensure ORDER BY inside OVER() uses indexed spatial keys to prevent full sorts.
+Ensure ORDER BY inside OVER() uses a consistent key to prevent full sorts.
 Refer to Window Functions for Geospatial for partitioning strategies that preserve spatial locality.

 External Reference Standards: